Dave Askins

 Dave Askins (born c.
-1964) is an American journalist and the founder of the Bloomington, Indiana digital news site B Square Bulletin.
+1964) is an American journalist and the founder of the two digital papers, the Ann Arbor Chronicle (2008-14) and Bloomington, Indiana's B Square Bulletin (2018-24, 2025-present), both papers known for their in-depth coverage of local government matters allowing residents access to otherwise difficult information to obtain, allow them to more easily hold local government to account.
+In 2014, the Chronicle successfully sued the city of Ann Arbor for holding closed sessions meetings in violation of the Open Meetings Act.
+The B Square Bulletin shut down in late 2024 but relaunched in 2025 amid public support.

 Early life

 Askins was born in Columbus, Indiana about 1964, the son of Larry and Betty Askins.
 He graduated from Columbus North High School in 1982.
 Askins was a delivery boy for the Louisville Courier-Journal from 1974 to 1980.

 He obtained a bachelor's degree in mathematics, then studied German linguistics at Indiana University in the late 1980s.
 He met his wife, Mary Morgan, in Bloomington when they both attended graduate school at Indiana University.
 They married in 1989.

 Career

 Askins' career took him first to China, where the couple taught English to medical professionals, before moving to Rochester, New York, where Askins resumed his graduate studies.
 The couple moved to Ann Arbor, Michigan in the 1990s when Morgan was offered a job at the Ann Arbor News.